astriaai/headshots-starter/README.md

 Redirect URL: https://headshots-starter.vercel.app/**

+For signup:

+To make sure sign up works through the supabase "Confirm signup" tab.
+Add "/auth/callback" after {{ .ConfirmationURL }} like href="{{ .ConfirmationURL }}/auth/callback" so the project catches the sign up route in the right callback.

 ### 6. Create a [Leap AI](https://tryleap.ai/) account

 In your Leap Workflows dashboard, clone the `Headshot Generator` template, then publish the workflow.